bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

 I hoped to have demonstrated the process of going from __Features__ to __Step Definitions__ to implementation code to pass criteria all while living in a real browser environment using the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) and test automation.
 On the surface, it may seem like quite a process, but my personal experience is that BDD forces you into thinking about minimilistic design while putting your code under a test harness from which you can maintain and add new features with assurance.

+Source for examples related to this post can be found in the [0.5.0.post tag on my Github account](https://github.com/bustardcelly/cucumberjs-examples/tree/0.5.0.post).

 ## To Come
 There are a few extra productivity tidbits I have picked up while working with the wondeful [CucumberJS](https://github.com/cucumber/cucumber-js) tool in developing several applications for both the web and server.